 However, communicating the risks naturally inherent in construction is never easy, especially when you’re not an expert in what happens on job sites.
 With this guide and the Builder’s Risk e-book, you’ll be able to explain Builder’s Risk Insurance to people in the construction industry in a way they’ll understand.
 You’ll also have a better appreciation of what risks homeowners, contractors, and developers face so you can offer them coverage suited to their unique projects and circumstances.

 Which Projects Need Builder’s Risk Insurance and Why?

-Builder’s Risk is necessary on any projects where something is under construction, and the cost of that construction going wrong would be a financial hit for the invested parties.
+Builder’s Risk Insurance is necessary on any project where something is under construction, and the cost of that construction going wrong would be a financial hit for the invested parties.

-Specifically, Builder’s Risk covers three broad groups of construction projects:
+Specifically, a Builder’s Risk Insurance Policy covers three broad groups of construction projects:

 - New construction: The building of an entirely new commercial property, building, or home from the ground up.

 - Remodeler’s Risk Projects: Changes to an existing structure that requires skilled labor.